Connection String Reference

 3. Critical data: Set sync_mode=full for maximum durability

-4. High throughput: Use sync_mode=normal with periodic PRAGMA create_snapshot
+4. High throughput: Use sync_mode=normal with periodic PRAGMA snapshot

 5. Limited disk space: Reduce keep_snapshots to retain fewer snapshots